barryllium/WWDC-session-notes/2023/What's new in Swift.md

     * Language steering group was created
 * 40 new language proposals overseen since then
     * Some proposals merge together (concurrency came from 10 proposals)
-* New way of tying together propsals via vision documents
+* New way of tying together proposals via vision documents
     * Swift Macros was the first to be accepted in this process
 * An ecosystem steering group has now been created to provide support for the growing developer ecosystem